Singapore - Country Commercial Guide

 Standards

 Singapore is a member body of the International Organization for Standardization (ISO) and a member body of the International Electrotechnical Commission (IEC) through the IEC National Committee of Singapore.
-To strengthen its linkages with industry, EnterpriseSG works closely with the Singapore Standards Council, which comprises standards partners or experts from the private and public sectors.
+To strengthen its linkages with industry, EnterpriseSG works closely with SSC, which comprises standards partners or experts from the private and public sectors.

-The Singapore Accreditation Council works to build trust in Singapore’s products and services by strengthening Singapore’s technical infrastructure for conformity assessments (testing, calibration, inspection and certification).
+The Singapore Accreditation Council (SAC) is the national authority for the independent accreditation of conformity assessment bodies that provide services such as testing, calibration, inspection and certification.
+The SAC builds trust in Singapore’s products and services by strengthening the nation’s technical infrastructure for conformity assessments (testing, calibration, inspection and certification).
 On the international front, SAC forges multilateral recognition arrangements (MLAs) and mutual recognition arrangements (MRAs) with its economic partners.

 These include: